Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [x] Red prompt for warning and error messages
 - [x] Optimize history to be updated in real-time and share the same hsitory between folders (export PROMPT_COMMAND='history -a; history -r') Also change filesize
 - [x] Anydesk
+- [x] Put Path declaration in common data, as a bash function
+- [x] Add final & to alias of gitk  (git_aliases), pluma, VS code,  so is always launched in background
+- [x] Apply rule: no apt, the default way to install package in script is apt-get

 #### Axel